hannouchzakaria8-dotcom/XcT-telebot/README.md

 Contributions, bug reports, and feature requests are welcome.
 Feel free to fork the repository and submit pull requests for review.

 ---
-*Developed with ❤️ as an open-source contribution for Telegram Bot developers.*
+*Developed as an open-source contribution for Telegram Bot developers.*